-- You can click on a hyperlinked description (this will immediately add the item to the form). - Or you can check which items are to be added in the Select column and then click Add Selected Items.
+- Click on a hyperlinked description (this will immediately add the item to the form). - Check which items are to be added in the Select column and click Add Selected Items.

 In the example above, the Customer, Customer class, Customer name and Customer on hold fields have been selected.